-Western maintains that there needs to be safe and efficient networks to support pedestrian, bicycle and bus traffic as well as provide for visitor parking.
+Western is committed to maintaining safe and efficient networks to support pedestrian, bicycle and bus traffic as well as provide for visitor parking.
 Western’s campus-wide system of pathways and sidewalks provides good pedestrian interconnection between most points on campus.
 At some of the busier crosswalks, flashing lights can be activated for pedestrian safety.
 Below are some of the sustainable transportation actions taken on campus:

-Student Bus Pass: The University Students’ Council and Society of Graduate Students have set up a universal bus pass program that provides unlimited bus transportation to all full-time students.
-Parking and Visitor Services has strategically placed bus shelters in high-density areas on campus to ensure a more comfortable – and therefore, more popular – busing experience.
+- The universal bus pass program provides unlimited bus transportation to all full-time students.
+Parking and Visitor Services has strategically placed bus shelters in high-density areas on campus to ensure a more comfortable – and therefore, more popular – bussing experience.